Razorboot/radiosity_engine_luau/README.md

 > # Introduction

-A year ago I released a custom lighting framework that pre-renders the lighting in your experience.
+A few years ago I released a custom lighting framework that pre-renders the lighting in your experience.
 Since then, Roblox has implemented changes to Parallel Luau and added support for low-level image manipulation that enables many improvements in rendering times, performance, and most importantly, quality.
 This post details a complete rewrite of my lighting framework.

 This release is modeled after a rendering technique called Radiosity Lightmapping, which was popular during the early 2000's to bake lights and shadows and global illumination (indirect lighting) in video-games.